Exator921/Dark-My-Posh/SETUP.md

 > code oh-my-posh.lua
 > ```

-Once the file is edited and saved you must restart your CMD termianl to see it take effect.
+Once the file is edited and saved you must restart your CMD terminal to see it take effect.

 ## Bash
 Bash is the easiest one to set up (*cause y'know, Linux.
 Why wouldn't it be*).
 All you have for setting the theme up in a bash terminal are three easy steps: